 Services that are covered for you What you must pay when you get these services We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at LifeWorksAdvantage.com .
-After you meet the Part B deductible.
-You pay 20% of the Medicare-Approved Amount.
+Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance of the Medicare-approved amount, every time you get Medicare-covered equipment or supplies.
 If you have Medicare and use oxygen, you'll rent oxygen equipment from a supplier for 36 months.
 After 36 months, your supplier must continue to provide oxygen equipment and related supplies for an additional 24 months.
 Your supplier must provide equipment and supplies for up to a total of 5 years, as long as you have a medical need for oxygen.
 Emergency care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a \$90 copayment You do not pay this amount if you are admitted to the hospital within 3 days.
+You pay these amounts until you reach the out-of- pocket maximum. pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished in-network.
-Coverage is limited to the United States and its territories. \$90 copayment for each Medicare-covered service.
-You pay these amounts until you reach the out-of-pocket maximum.
-Copayment is waived if you are admitted to a hospital within 3 days.
-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.
+Cost sharing for necessary emergency services furnished out-of- network is the same as for such services furnished in-network.
+Coverage is limited to the United States and its territories.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient